Will lower blood pressure reduce the risk of heart and kidney diseases or stroke? Yes, it could be

 Hypertension-related deaths increased 13 percent between 2001 and 2011.

-According to the AHA, one in three American adults — about 80 million — have high blood pressure, putting them at increased risk for heart attack, stroke, kidney failure and other health problems.
+According to the AHA, one in three American adults — about 80 million — have high blood pressure, putting them at increased risk for heart attack, stroke, kidney disease and other health problems.

 For now, older people with high blood pressure should talk to their doctor, said George Mensah, M.D., director of the Center for Translation Research and Implementation Science at the NHLBI, the main funder of the study.